Planning Permit Information

 • ADUs and JADUs cannot be sold separately from the main home.

-• Exceptions exist for specific nonprofit affordable housing developments.
+• Some specific exceptions exist as provided by State Law, such as for specific nonprofit affordable housing developments.

 • Utilities:

-• ADUs do not require separate utility connections unless part of a new build.
+• ADUs do not require separate utility connections unless they are part of a new build.

 • Fire sprinklers are not required if the main home does not have them.